open-component-model/ocm-spec/doc/01-model/07-extensions.md

   [a-z][a-zA-Z0-9]*
   ```

-  The defined types with their meaning and formats can be found in [here](../04-extensions/02-access-types/README.md)
+  The defined types with their meaning and formats can be found in the [Access Types extension section](../04-extensions/02-access-types/README.md)

 - Vendor specific types